MeriemMhr/comp0087-snlp-group-coursework/README.md

 **“Evaluating Dynamic Tokenization Strategies in Low-Resource Languages: A Case Study on Arabic”**

-The project explores how different tokenization paradigms — including static, dynamic, and embedding-extended approaches - affect performance in low-resource natural language processing (NLP) tasks.
+The project explores how different tokenization paradigms - including static, dynamic, and embedding-extended approaches - affect performance in low-resource natural language processing (NLP) tasks.
 Our experiments focus on Arabic, using stance classification and extractive question answering benchmarks, and fine-tune open large language models (LLMs) such as LLaMA 3.1 and Gemma 7B.

 ## Abstract

 Tokenization is a foundational step in NLP pipelines, yet most existing tokenizers are optimized for high-resource languages.
 This study investigates the limitations of static subword tokenizers when applied to morphologically rich, underrepresented languages such as Arabic.
 We present a comparative evaluation of static tokenization, dynamic pair-merging, and embedding-aware vocabulary extensions.
-Our empirical findings demonstrate that even lightweight adjustments to token boundaries can lead to measurable improvements in model performance and significantly reduce out-of-vocabulary (OOV) rates—offering a pathway toward more inclusive and efficient language modeling in low-resource settings.
+Our empirical findings demonstrate that even lightweight adjustments to token boundaries can lead to measurable improvements in model performance and significantly reduce out-of-vocabulary (OOV) rates - offering a pathway toward more inclusive and efficient language modeling in low-resource settings.

 ## Selected Datasets